Learn more about the graduate degree programs in Materials Science at Mines:

 Thesis Committee and Academic Advisor

-The PhD candidate, in collaboration with his or her advisor, selects a thesis committee (five professors, one from other than his or her home department or division).
+The PhD candidate, in collaboration with his or her advisor, selects a thesis committee (four professors, one from other than his or her home department or program).

 The Master of Science (thesis) candidate, in collaboration with his or her advisor, selects a thesis committee of three professors.
 All may be from the home department.